codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ##### Today's Progress:
 - [x] added some updates to the upcoming Portefolio website
 - [x] moving on with the Tribute page project.
-- [ ] should start thinking about the Landing page project and frame it thight once again

 For the 2nd time this month, I thought it could be nicer to work on a bigger screen than my 12 inch laptop.
 May be... :wink:
 + Should find this little post-it with nice VSCode shortcuts on it.
 Would be helpful too.